-You’ve weighed the pros and cons, and have your heart set on buying a new construction home.
-And yes, it’s entirely possible to dream big—and still save money.
+You’ve weighed the pros and cons and have your heart set on buying a new construction home.
+And yes, it’s entirely possible to dream big and still save money, even as a first-time home buyer.

 Here’s how!

-Owners often ask, “Do I really need an agent for new construction?”
-It’s a common misconception that new construction means there’s nothing to worry about, but there are several cost-savings reasons to have your own agent.
+Owners often ask, “Do I really need a buyer’s agent for new construction?”
+It’s a common misconception that new construction means there’s nothing to worry about, but there are several cost-saving reasons to have your own agent, especially if you are a first-time home buyer.
 An experienced agent will know the market and quality of builders in the area, helping you avoid potential costly mistakes from a builder known to cut corners.
-They may also catch things that you may not, both in the contract and finished product.
+They may also catch things that you may not, both in the contract and the finished product.

 Before a contract is executed, as an owner, ensure you fully understand what the contract includes, what it doesn’t, and who is responsible for any cost overruns.
 Contract execution is a key reason to have a good agent representing your interests.